MSI Afterburner: How To Download And Use

 MSI Afterburner Screenshot OC Scanner

 Finally, we have the OC Scanner, located in the top left-hand corner.
-OC Scanner is described by MSI as a one-click overclocking tool.
+OC Scanner is described by MSI as a one-touch overclocking tool.
 Although there are a few more clicks required, the premise is relatively unchanged.
 It uses NVIDIA’s algorithm and will run a process to determine what settings are optimal for overclocking your GPU.

 Once this is done, you can apply the settings in Afterburner.
 We also recommend saving them in a separate profile so you can easily switch between the two modes.